code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/getDirection.md

 [parameters]

 ### Parameters
-`getDirection()` does not take any parameters.
+getDirection() does not take any parameters.

 [/parameters]

 [returns]

 ### Returns
-Returns an integer representing the direction the turtle is facing.
-For reference, the values of the cardinal directions are shown below.
+Returns an integer between 0 and 359 representing the direction the turtle is facing.
-North: 0
-East: 90
-South: 180
-West: 270

 [/returns]

 [tips]

 ### Tips
+- The values of the compass directions are: North:0, East:90, South:180, West:270.

 [/tips]